PaulJuillard/InteractiveGraphRepair/README.md

 # Reproducibility guidelines

 All the necessary material is included.
-Jupyter notebooks can be run independetly as previous checkpoints are provided.
+Jupyter notebooks can be run independently as previous checkpoints are provided.
 Some cells might take a while to run but all terminate in reasonable time (~few hours) on a 16G main memory laptop with intel i7 processor.

 The code is produced with the following environment: